 Reshaping our Campus

 Several factors were involved in the development of this approach.
-With Bulldogger Road running through the center of our campus, it is always favorable for us to consider ways to reduce the traffic flow when available.
-Also, campus parking tends to be challenging many times throughout the school year both during and after school hours.
-Lastly, with the much anticipated addition of the Boys & Girls Club on the West side of campus, it made sense to focus on how our campus could function a little differently.
+Because Bulldogger Road runs through the center of our campus, it is always made sense for us to consider ways to reduce the traffic flow when available.
+Also, campus parking presented a significant challenge many times throughout the school year both during and after school hours.
+Lastly, with the addition of the Boys & Girls Club on the West side of campus, it made sense to focus on how our campus could function a little differently.

-With the recent purchase of 1.65 acres of land on the West side of the Dewey Church of Christ, this allows for the repositioning of our aging bus yard/garage away from the center of campus.
-Once that is completed, we can turn our attention to the redevelopment of the old football field so that it can serve our district more effectively as a parking lot.
-Finally, with the bus yard/garage moved out of its current space, we can create a more inviting entrance for our football/track facility.
+The recent purchase of 1.65 acres of land on the West side of the Dewey Church of Christ allowed for the repositioning of our aging bus yard/garage away from the center of campus.
+Once that was completed, we turned our attention to the redevelopment of the old football field which could serve our district more effectively as a parking lot.
+Finally, with the bus yard/garage moved out of its current space, we created a more inviting entrance for our football/track facility.
 This will benefit community members and visitors alike and set the district on a path for potential future development.

-With the recent purchase of 1.65 acres of land on the West side of the Dewey Church of Christ, this allows for the repositioning of our aging bus yard/garage away from the center of campus.
-Once that is completed, we can turn our attention to the redevelopment of the old football field so that it can serve our district more effectively as a parking lot.
-Finally, with the bus yard/garage moved out of its current space, we can create a more inviting entrance for our football/track facility.
+The recent purchase of 1.65 acres of land on the West side of the Dewey Church of Christ allowed for the repositioning of our aging bus yard/garage away from the center of campus.
+Once that was completed, we turned our attention to the redevelopment of the old football field which could serve our district more effectively as a parking lot.
+Finally, with the bus yard/garage moved out of its current space, we created a more inviting entrance for our football/track facility.
 This will benefit community members and visitors alike and set the district on a path for potential future development.